tylerharter/cs301-projects/fall19/lab-p5/README.md

 print(project.get_formed(0)[-4:])
 ```

-### Creating our own module
+### Creating Some Helper Functions

-We will now create our own module `labproject` to which, we will add
+We will now finish three functions that will be useful for dealing
-functions that we will use in P5 (note that since you can only hand in
-one file for the projects, you won't import this when you're doing P5;
-instead, you'll copy the code from the .py file to a cell in your
-notebook).

-First, head over to the shell and type `idle labproject.py` to create
-a new module.
-Since our module is empty, let us start by adding a few
-functions.
-Copy/paste the following code into your file.
+with dates in P5.
+Copy/paste the following code into your notebook
+and finish the TODOs:

 ```python
 def get_month(date):